gaguerreiro/sax/README.md

 ### *> sax-identify*

 Required to identify user and create a profile.
-Commonly used in input fields and no needs value.
+Usually used in input fields and no needs value.

 The inputted value will be used as property value sent.